Le Bonheur offers surgical procedures at two locations:

 Arriving at the Hospital

-Your first stop will be the surgery registration area on the 2nd floor of the hospital.
-Your child’s name will be called, and you will be directed to back to the surgery area.
+If having surgery at Le Bonheur's main campus, your first stop will be the surgery registration area on the hospital's 2nd Floor.
 There is a large lobby area with televisions, tables and comfortable chairs for you and your family to wait.
+When it is time for surgery, a staff member will call your child’s name and direct you back to the surgery area.

 Just Before Surgery